 In Minnesota, effective January 1, 2017, the estate tax exemption applicable in 2018 is $2.4 Million, rising to $3 Million by 2020.
 That means for a resident of Minnesota, if an individual has more than $2.4 Million in his or her estate but less than $11.2 Million, at the time of his or her death, then he/she would pay estate tax to the State of Minnesota for any amounts over $2.4 Million, but would not owe an additional Federal estate tax unless and until the taxable estate was valued at $11.2 Million or more.

 What does this mean for estate planning purposes?
 The change in estate tax exemptions can mean either greater flexibility or greater opportunities for clients with their estate plans.
 Perhaps an old trust should be revisited or a client without a trust, should consider one to take advantage of opportunities available today.
-If you are interested in reviewing your current estate plan or creating a new one, please contact us at telephone number 608-782-1469.
+If you are interested in reviewing your current estate plan, or creating a new one, please contact one of our leading Estate Planning Attorneys at Bosshard Parke.